 Tips for using job search engines

-Job search sites are often incredibly user-friendly, but there are a few tricks to keep in mind that will help you optimize your job search to save you time and effort.
+Job search sites are often user-friendly, but there are a few tricks to optimizing your job search and saving time and effort.

 1. Don’t only submit easy-apply applications

-If you exclusively use a job board’s quick-apply function to submit job applications, you risk being overlooked by companies who want to see highly motivated applicants who match the qualifications required for the role.
+If you exclusively use a job board’s quick-apply function to submit job applications, you risk being overlooked by companies that want to see highly motivated applicants who match the qualifications required for the role.
 In a fiercely competitive job market, it pays to spend extra time making a tailored application.

-To strike the right balance, consider putting more effort into applications for your top choices and sending out a general resume to positions you’re less interested in as a safety net.
+To strike the right balance, consider putting more effort into applications for your top choices and sending out a general resume to positions you’re less interested in.

 2. Use filters to your advantage